MENU

 The Angel is put onto the battlefield tapped (as instructed by the effect) and attacking.

-• The player controlling the token chooses which player or Planeswalker is attacked.
+• The player controlling the token chooses which player, Battle or Planeswalker is attacked.
 It doesn’t have to be the same player or planeswalker attacked by Geist of Saint Traft.

 • The Angel was never declared an attacker, so if Geist of Saint Traft was the only creature declared attacking, Exalted on permanents you control will trigger.